X-CASH-official/xcash-dpops/README.md

 Then run the configuration for LXD and press enter to get the default selection to the configuration questions
 `lxd init`

+When it ask for the size of the new loop device, dont use the default answer, instead specify 80-90% of your disk space, this way your containers wont have an artifical low disk space limit and can use most of your disk space.

 ### Create LXC Container